Success via More Accurate Estimation of Lithium Resources | SLB

 • The workflow also created a porosity cube for the target zone to estimate total brine volumes and resources in place.

 Once new data—lithium concentration samples and logs from the reentry well—became available, the second phase began with updating the subsurface model.
 Petrel™ subsurface software modeling was used to re-estimate resources and classify them via sensitivity and uncertainty analysis, including connectivity estimates.
-These connectivity calculations provided a preliminary assessment of the model's dynamic behavior, providing insights not only into the porosity distribution but also into pore connectivity and its impact on resource estimation.
-All these steps were crucial in increasing confidence in the updated estimates and enabled reclassifying a significant amount of Leduc Formation resources from “inferred” to “measured” and “indicated.”
+The model connectivity calculations provided a preliminary assessment of the model's dynamic behavior, delivering new insights not only into the porosity distribution but also into pore connectivity and its impact on resource estimation.
+The SLB’s proprietary workflow steps were crucial in increasing confidence in the updated estimates and enabled reclassifying a significant amount of Leduc Formation resources from “inferred” to “measured” and “indicated.”

-The rigorous and comprehensive analysis resulted in a robust resource estimate that is 30% greater than previous calculations and provided LithiumBank with the confidence to advance its project.
-The reservoir model will also support the planning of well networks and locations in upcoming economic and engineering studies.
+The SLB rigorous and comprehensive analysis resulted in a robust resource estimate that is 30% greater than previous calculations and provided LithiumBank with the confidence to advance its project.
+The advanced lithium resources reservoir model will also support the planning of well networks and locations in upcoming economic and engineering studies.

 Map of lithium distribution with various confidence levels and cross-section of porosity distribution.